Is Measles Here To Stay?

 "We hadn't been threatened with losing our elimination status before vaccine refusal rates went up," says Adalja.
 "Because of the inaction of certain individuals, they've allowed measles to come back.
 These are completely preventable outbreaks."

-State-by-state MMR vaccine coverage varies, ranging from 85 percent in Missouri to 98 percent in Massachusetts according to 2017 data from the CDC.
+State-by-state measles, mumps and rubella, or MMR, vaccine coverage varies, ranging from 85% in Missouri to 98% in Massachusetts, according to 2017 data from the CDC.
 And some local communities have even lower rates.

 Najera says states and local governments should be taking action now.
 Many already have.
-On April 9, the New York City Health Commissioner ordered all unvaccinated individuals living or working in Brooklyn to get vaccinated or face a $1000 fine and on April 19 a judge upheld the order.
-The Washington state legislature is currently considering bills to remove personal exemptions for the measles, mumps and rubella vaccine.
+On April 9, the New York City health commissioner ordered all unvaccinated individuals living or working in Brooklyn to get vaccinated or face a $1,000 fine, and on April 19 a judge upheld the order.
+The Washington state legislature is currently considering bills to remove personal exemptions for the MMR vaccine.

 "If we do everything possible to get people vaccinated, we might contain this outbreak," says Najera.
 "But we're not there yet."

-Note: An earlier version of this story misspelled Thomas C. Peebles' last name as Pebbles.